EricJWHuang/leadership/manager-readme.md

             - Encourage help-seeking.
 Make help-seeking a norm where people ask a lot.
 Asking is not embracing, vulnerable but encouraged
     - A team player which means we only win if we all win.
 No egos and heroes.
 It is not about being a hero but jumping in and contributing to the successful delivery of the team’s mission
         - **We success and fail as a team instead of individuals**
-        - Don't expect you to be an expert in everything (otherwise the cognitive load would be too much for individuals), but be curious and willing to do more than just your own thing and [work side-by-side, in a give and take, with others](https://github.com/EricJWHuang/leadership-private/blob/main/collaborative-and-self-contained.md)
+        - Don't expect you to be an expert in everything (otherwise the cognitive load would be too much for individuals), but be curious and willing to do more than just your own thing and [work side-by-side, in a give and take, with others](https://github.com/EricJWHuang/leadership-private/blob/main/collaborative-and-self-contained.md).
+For example, while others are responsible and have expertise in their domains i.e. business analysis, programming, testing, operation, support, etc, you could propose ideas, offer feedback to requirements, pair with other engineers i.e. pair programming, adding tests, etc, set up monitoring dashboard and alerts, etc
     - **A thinker not an order taker**.
 Be autonomous &amp; self-managing (I will share as much as I can on goals & context & problems & why)
         - I will try to be last to speak and express my opinions so that you could think and feel contribution
     - Ownership.
 You build it, you run it